MattMaximo/CryptoBB/README.md

 ### Visualizing data

-If you go into the "Templates" tab you will see a few out of the box templates to get started.
+If you go into the "Apps" tab you will see a few out of the box Apps to get started.

 ![CleanShot 2025-03-29 at 16 12 33](https://github.com/user-attachments/assets/52c6b474-705e-4334-9298-44f740b4f2e9)